OPINION: Battle against intolerance will be fought in history classrooms - Caledonia Courier

-It was sometime on Tuesday or Wednesday, in the midst of viewing one video or another from Charlottesville, that I realized what I was watching.
+It was sometime last week, in the midst of viewing one video or another from Charlottesville, that I realized what I was watching.

 Beyond the violence and the racism – all of which are disturbing but not exactly new – the thing that stood out to me was just how young and how male the white supremacist crowds were that had gathered in that city.